clacassa/ConsoleGameofLife/README.md

 ## Features

-- File treatment: Allow you to load a text file with specific syntax to init the
+- File treatment: Allow you to load a text file with specific syntax to init the "game".
-"game".
-- Speed control: You can change the rate (time intervall between two screen refreshs)
-from 10 to 200 ms.
+- Speed control: You can change the rate (time intervall between two screen refreshs) from 10 to 200 ms.
 - Stability detection: This is an option that when set On, stops the game when the world
-becomes stable (that means, when all shapes are either immuable or periodically stable
+becomes stable; that means, when all shapes are either immuable or periodically stable
 (they constantly change, but they fall in the same state each period of time, like an ideal spring oscillation).
 This feature detects oscillations of period 15 and lower.
 - Glider gun: Allow you to start the game with a glider gun in the bottom-left corner.